José Reyes (infielder): 2011

 On June 28, in his 1,000th career game, Reyes stole his 360th base.
 This put him in the top 100 all-time in stolen bases.
 Reyes was voted in as the starting shortstop for the National League in the 2011 Major League Baseball All-Star Game.
 However, he did not participate due to a strained left hamstring.

 Throughout the 2011 season, there were talks about Reyes' future and if it would be with the Mets.
 He decided he did not want to talk about it until the end of the season.
 As well as being a possible top target for teams in free agency, he was reportedly involved in trade talks with multiple teams, but the Mets decided they would hold onto him for the rest of the season and make an effort to re-sign him.

 Reyes was once again placed on the disabled list due to a strained left hamstring.

-On the final day of the season, after bunting for a single in his first at bat in the first inning, Reyes asked his manager to remove him from the game, ending his season with a .337 batting average, two points ahead of Ryan Braun of the Milwaukee Brewers in the race for the NL batting title.
+On the final day of the season, after bunting for a single in his first at-bat in the first inning, Reyes asked his manager to remove him from the game, ending his season with a .337 batting average, two points ahead of Ryan Braun of the Milwaukee Brewers in the race for the NL batting title.
 Braun went 0–4 later in the day to finish at .332.
 Reyes became the first Met in franchise history to win an NL batting title.
 Reyes's decision came on the 70th anniversary of Ted Williams' refusal to sit out a doubleheader on the last day of the 1941 season, putting his .400 batting average at risk but ultimately hitting 6-for-8 and raising his average from .39955 to .406.
 Reyes played in 126 games in 2011, the fewest games played by a batting champion since Manny Ramirez's 120 games played in 2002.
 He became a free agent at the end of the season.

 Miami Marlins (2012)

 On December 7, 2011, Reyes agreed to a six-year, $106 million contract with the Miami Marlins.
 Upon his signing with the Miami Marlins, he appeared on MLB Network where he had his signature dreadlocks cut off on February 3 to coincide with Marlins' dress code prohibiting long hair.

 Reyes had the first Marlins hit at Marlins Park, against Kyle Lohse of the St. Louis Cardinals, breaking up a no-hitter in the 7th inning.

 Reyes finished the year hitting .287 and finished second in the NL in triples (12), second in at-bats per strikeout (11.5), and third in steals (40).
-He split time between the leadoff role and the #3 spot.
+He split time between the leadoff role and batting third.